soyyo1028/simple-python-password-checker/README.md

 # Simple Python Password Checker

-A simple Python program that checks password strength using multiple validation rules and a scoring system.
+A simple Python-based password strength checker that analyzes password security using different validation rules and a scoring system.

 ## Features